tilemill-project/tilemill/_posts/docs/0201-01-01-mac-install.md

     cd ~/tilemill/utils
     ./osmload.sh -a

 This will list out all of the areas that you can load into your database.
 Just use the osm-area value from the right hand column that matches the data that you want when you run the script.
 This script will create a MapData/OSM directory (if you don’t already have one) in your HOME directory and will store all downloaded osm-files there.
-For example, to download and load OSM data for Washington State in the US into your database, open your Terminal app and type:
+For example, to download and load OSM data for Washington State in the United States into your database, open your Terminal app and type:

     cd ~/tilemill/utils
     ./osmload.sh washington